 Tribute to Founding Member of Women in Focus, Inc.

-Sadly, Women in Focus’ founding member Dr. Virginia Henderson passed away at UW Hospital on April 27, 2019, from complications of pneumonia.
-Throughout her life, Dr. Henderson was a truly admirable and inspiring force for good in the Madison community.
+for good in the Madison community.
 She was passionate about and worked tirelessly to improve the education and well-being of children in Madison.
 She will be greatly missed.

 Dr. Henderson’s education was impressive: she received her B.A. from Spelman College, her M.A. in Psychology from Boston University and her PhD in Curriculum and instruction from the University of New Mexico.
 From 1976 to 1997, Dr. Henderson worked as a school psychologist for the Madison Metropolitan School District, where she also served as chair of the city’s Minority Student Achievement Initiatives and Special Assistant to the Superintendent for Equity and Diversity.
 After her “retirement,” she continued to serve as the Diversity Consultant to the School District, working to eliminate racial disparities and create equitable opportunities for all students.